 - It has size dimensions of 90 x 45 x 48 inches.

-This too is a 3-season tent, and similar to the ProTrail has single-sheet walls.
-It has 2 doors/vestibules.
-The Duplex is the best choice for long-distance thru-hiking.
-It’s not all good though.
+This, too, is a 3-season tent, and similar to the ProTrail has single-sheet walls.
+It has two doors/vestibules.
+Duplex is the best choice for long-distance thru-hiking.
+It’s not all good, though.
 There are some minor downsides to the Duplex.
 Because the fabric is ultra-light, it brings in some side effects, like being a little more expensive than your average tent.
 It also means you’re only going to get a single-wall tent, which isn’t great for handling condensation and moisture buildup.

 The Duplex isn’t a freestanding tent, which means you’ll have to spend some extra time and effort setting it up.
 But despite these setbacks, this is still a perfectly viable choice for anyone looking to go backpacking on a weight limit.

 HyperLite is best known for its range of ultralight backpacking tents and camping equipment.
 They make hundreds of different tents along with their many product lines.
 But one of their most renowned and well-known product ranges is the shelter series.
 The Echo II provides immensely great value with great functionality.
 While most backpacking tents of this size will be tapered off to maintain balance, this isn’t the case with the Echo II.
 The tent is roomy enough for you to be able to feel the most comfortable.

 - It has a minimum trail weight of 1.8 pounds.